 - Go whale watching: Whale watching season runs from the end of October to January.
 So taking a Norway winter trip is perfect for spotting these majestic ocean creatures for yourself.

 - Discover Norway’s beautiful cities: Winter is a fantastic time to explore the cultural heritage of Norway’s cities.
 In Oslo or Tromso, you’ll find a whole range of brilliant museums and galleries where you can take a break from the cold.
+If you are staying in the capital, renting a motorhome in Oslo will allow you to visit different cities and attractions.

 - Visit the Christmas markets: In December, you can visit Norway’s wonderful Christmas markets all across the country.
 Sample traditional Norwegian festive treats and enjoy the beautiful Christmas lights.